justinnonso05/SkillsForge/README.md

 ![image](https://github.com/user-attachments/assets/94387731-53fc-4168-991d-501caa21d3ce)

-After authorizing, you can now access the protected task management endpoints of the API
+After authorizing, you can now access the protected task management endpoints of the API<br>

 ![image](https://github.com/user-attachments/assets/83f5c140-f2ec-4561-af77-151de4279959)

 Testing the ```/api/tasks/list``` endpoint.
 The fields for the query parameters are provided on the UI